d1vshar/pw4j/README.md

 # pw4j: Java Wrapper for Politics and War API
 ### Alex's APIs Covered:
-* **Unauthenticated APIs:**
 - Nation and Nations API
 - Alliances and Alliances API
 - War and Wars API
-    - Tradeprice API
+- Tradeprice and Tradehistory API
-    - City API
+- City and All-Cities API
-    - Applicants API
+- Applicants and Members API
-* **Authenticated APIs:** *(Require `apiKey`)*
-    - Tradehistory API
-    - Alliance Bank and Members API
+- Alliance Bank API
 - Nation-Military API
-    - All-Cities API

 >**Note:** All unauthenticated APIs will be made authenticated by game devs in future releases.

 ### Features
 - Simple design to handle API requests.
-- In-built cache system for faster performance.
+- In-built cache system for faster requests.
 - Easy object models that encapsulate JSON handling.
 - Proper Exceptions are thrown on Connectivity failures or API Query failures.
 - Don't need to worry about Alex's stupid API.